Lix0101/Books-Management-System/README.md

 the project will run on the 80 port, you can surfacing the localhost:80 to achieve the website
 <img width="1186" alt="image" src="https://github.com/user-attachments/assets/33576e32-1d62-4aec-b1d2-61226cc249c9" />

+# supplementary information
+the ./routes contains all functional functions, such as addBook、init database、delete book and so on